This weight chart for Pomeranian puppies will help you find out exactly how big does a Pomeranian get.

 You may need to convert your Pomeranian Puppy's weight from metric to ounces prior to using our growth chart for Pomeranian puppies.

-- Find puppy’s current age to the left then follow along until you find 34;
+- Find the puppy's current age to the left then follow along until you find 34;

 - Follow to the bottom of that column estimated adult weight is 5lbs.